 Another way to prevent infection from toenails is by keeping your feet clean.
 Keep your feet clean by washing them every day with soap and water to remove germs and bacteria that can cause infections.
 It would help if you also trimmed your toenails regularly to keep them from being infected with fungi.
 Trim your toenails if it is already infected.
 When you cut your toenails, you are preventing fungi from growing.

 Fungi also affect the cuticles of your toenails.
 If you have a cuticle fungus, you will need to use a nail brush to clean your nails.
 Keep in mind that prevention is still better than cure.
 So if you already have a cuticle fungus, do not wait for it to spread before applying antifungal cream.
-You can also use an antifungal cream twice a day to the affected areas.
+You can also use an antifungal cream twice a day for the affected areas.

-Although there are several types of nail diseases, you can still cure them at home if you are the know-how.
+Although there are several types of nail diseases, you can still cure them at home if you have the know-how.
 You need to know which type of nail fungi infects you.
 To determine what type of nail fungi you have, you can visit your doctor or dermatologist to get an accurate diagnosis.